ProAdvisor Profile of the Month: Stacy Kildal

 Sheila Kilbride: Hello, Stacy, thanks for speaking with me today.
 Please summarize your practice for me.

 Stacy Kildal: Thanks for having me!
 I started my business, Kildal Services, in 2003 and formed an LLC in 2005.
-I live in White Lake, Mich., and my partner, Shannon Phares, lives in Lake Orion, Mich.
-We have a part-time virtual assistant, Katie Bauer, from Ohio.
+I live in White Lake, Mich., and we have a part-time virtual assistant, Katie Bauer, from Ohio.
 We provide bookkeeping as well as QuickBooks setup, clean up and training services to 50 clients.
 Our niche includes service providers and people in the trades, such as plumbers and building contractors.

 Sheila: Tell me about your bookkeeping.
 What does it entail?

 Stacy: We serve as the liaison between the tax preparer and our client, and ensure that their books are ready for their tax return.
 When we meet with prospective clients, we tell them we will do your books every month so you can pull reports.
 The reports enable you to see who owes you what, what you have in the bank, what bills you have and how much you have spent.
 At the end of the year, your books will be in order and you can easily gather all the information for a tax return.

 We also serve as the translator between the tax preparer and the business owner.
 When the tax preparer asks our client for something, like a balance sheet for example, we are able to explain what it is and how to get it.

 Sheila: Why do you have a passion for working with small businesses?